-- Google Tag Manager -->

 During the medieval period, tiaras evolved into crowns and coronets worn by monarchs and nobles.
 These headpieces became more elaborate, featuring crosses, fleur-de-lis, and other religious symbols.
 The tiara’s role expanded to represent divine right and the wearer’s connection to the church.

 In the Renaissance, tiaras became highly decorative, reflecting the era’s artistic flourish.
-Jewelry makers crafted intricate designs with diamonds, rubies, and emeralds set in gold and silver.
+Jewellery makers crafted intricate designs with diamonds, rubies, and emeralds set in gold and silver.
 Portraits from this time often show noblewomen wearing tiaras that highlight their wealth and sophistication.

 The Victorian Era and the Rise of the Modern Tiaras